g-avgeros/myEshop/README.md

 - DELETE /api/products/:id - Delete a product

 ## Logging
-All requests to the API are logged to the console and to MongoDB using Winston.
+All requests to the API are logged to the console and to MongoDB..
 The logs are stored in the logs collection in the eshop database.

 ## Documentation
 API documentation is provided using Swagger.
 To access the documentation, go to http://localhost:3000/api-docs in your web browser.